Here East, London, September 2025

 1. Specifying the event that triggers the Action

-In this case the action is triggered by a push to the main branch of the app repo on GitHub.
-For example if we push a branch to the app’s GitHub repo and then merge it into main then this starts the action to build the app from the Kotlin scripts, signing it and publishing it to Google Play.
+In this case the action is triggered by a commit to the main branch of the app repo on GitHub.
+For example if we push a branch to the app’s GitHub repo and then merge it into main then this starts the action to build the app from its Kotlin scripts.

 name: Deploy to Google Play